arkadiy93/Chat-app-project/README.md

 ```

-or you can visit: [Live Demo](https://slack-project-arkadiy.herokuapp.com/)
+or you can visit: [Live Demo](https://slack-project-arkadiy.herokuapp.com/) (You may need to reload 2-3 times the page until heroku dynos load properly and project "wake up")